sourav-bk/Golang/Intro.md

 From a technical standpoint, my core Programming-language include PHP and Golang.
 I have hands-on experience working with relational and NoSQL databases such as MySQL, MariaDB, PostgreSQL, and MongoDB.

-Additionally, I have experience with caching and messaging systems, including Redis and RabbitMQ, enabling me to build scalable and efficient backend systems.
+Additionally, I have experience with Redis for caching and RabbitMQ for messaging systems purpose and, that enabling me to build scalable and efficient backend systems.

 Aadditionally, I have experience with caching and messaging systems, including Redis and RabbitMQ, enabling me to build scalable and efficient bckend systems.